-When freighting by horses was established to Lac la Ronge and Stanley Mission, the Hudson's bay Company wanted to extend it to the northern end of Reindeer Lake.
+When freighting by horses was established to Lac la Ronge and Stanley Mission, the Hudson's Bay Company wanted to extend it to the northern end of Reindeer Lake.
 A train of freighting horse-drawn sleighs once tried this ambitious journey.
 Leaving Stanley, they cut across the bush with their heavy loads, over terrain where there were no trails and where big rocks blocked their passage.
 Horses can't go far breaking trail through deep snow before they are exhausted, and their drivers exhausted with them.
-The worst part of that journey was through the bush, but when they finally reached the south end of Reindeer Lake where the Hudson's bay Company post was, they still had the one hundred and fifty mile length of that lake to travel.
+The worst part of that journey was through the bush, but when they finally reached the south end of Reindeer Lake where the Hudson's Bay Company post was, they still had the one hundred and fifty-mile length of that lake to travel.
 There are said to be twenty-five hundred islands on Reindeer Lake.

-They gave men and horses enough trouble, but in the big open stretches on the lake there would be immense snowdrifts.
+They gave men and horses enough trouble, but in the big open stretches on the lake, there would be immense snowdrifts.
 The horses would struggle up one of those, then break through and flounder helplessly.

-The freighters did have a snowplow.
+The freighters did have a snowplough.
 They had a long, strong pole running between the two horses of the lead team.
-It was hooked to the plow and pushed by three other loaded sleighs.
+It was hooked to the plough and pushed by three other loaded sleighs.
 This helped a good deal.
-Eventually they reached the north end of the lake with their supplies, but by this time they were running out of hay. as much as they dared, they had been rationing what they brought, but there was a limit to how much a man can cut down the feed of working horses.
+Eventually, they reached the north end of the lake with their supplies, but by this time they were running out of hay. as much as they dared, they had been rationing what they brought, but there was a limit to how much a man can cut down the feed of working horses.
 Moreover, these animals had been used to shelter at night.
 The cold weather and the shortage of hay had thinned them down pitifully.
 They were growing weaker by the day, and the men realized the situation was desperate.

 One man, who owned one of the smaller teams, had been gathering willows every night to feed his horses, and at every opportunity during the day, and he had managed to keep them in comparatively good condition.
 A team of mules were still strong, too, for mules are hardier than horses by nature.
-Realizing that they could not save all the horses and that even their own survival was a matter of question, the men abandoned all but the one good team and the mules, and set out to cover the many dangerous miles of the return journey.
-Eventually they struggled into Stanley where they were able to get feed for the exhausted animals and so to continue on to Prince Albert.
+Realizing that they could not save all the horses and that even their own survival was a matter of question, the men abandoned all but the one good team and the mules and set out to cover the many dangerous miles of the return journey.
+Eventually, they struggled into Stanley where they were able to get feed for the exhausted animals and so to continue to Prince Albert.

 A few years ago I talked with the man who had saved his team by gathering the willows.
 There are not many of the men still alive who made that fateful trip, but as long as there are storytellers in the North (and the North is a land of storytellers), their adventure will never be forgotten.